 CTA Trains: exit Lake, Washington or Wabash and walk east.

 CTA Bus: 3, 4, 6, J14, 20, 56, 60, 124, 146, 147, 151, 157

 Metra: Metra Electric District and South Shore Line service Millennium Park Station, located underneath the Park.

 You can find on-site parking at Millennium Park Garage, located at 5 S Columbus Drive, just under the Pavilion, and at Grant Park Garage North at 25 N Michigan Avenue.

-Festival members are eligible for discounted parking at a rate of $14 for twelve hours in Millennium Garage.
+Festival members are eligible for discounted parking.
 To take advantage of the discount, you must submit the parking form within five business days of your first visit to the Festival, and then pick up your discount card.
 Please see the Member Corner for more information.